 - My extensive math-based case for why so many sellers are wrong about new FBA long term storage fees.

-- A chance to liquidate your long-term inventory – free.
+- How to liquidate your old inventory for quick cash.

 Sound familiar?
 It happens a couple times a year.
 And it’s happening again.

 The new fees are very simple.

 Until now, the fees have been waived for the first unit of every SKU.
 You can have any random copy of Mushroom Picking for Dummies in an FBA warehouse for a thousand years, and as long as you don’t have two of them, you wouldn’t get the long term storage fee.

 Starting on February 15th, that will change.
 The FBA fees (which I’ll detail in a moment) will apply to all books (and everything else).

 When there is any new FBA fee announced, I won’t even open the emails.